Back & Neck Massage

 • avoid caffeinated beverages prior to your treatment and do not arrive with a full stomach

 • Be on time.
 If you arrive in a frenzied, rushed state it may take longer to relax.

 During the Session

-It is important to communicate with your therapist immediately if you feel any discomfort during your massage so that another approach may be taken.
+It is important to communicate with your massage therapist immediately if you feel any discomfort during your treatment.
 Massaging too deeply and quickly into a tight muscle can cause muscle cramping.
 Needless to say, that is the opposite effect wanted in your session.
 Therapeutic massage is most effective when your body is not resisting.